rabbitmq/rabbitmq-server/deps/rabbitmq_jms_topic_exchange/README.md

 -----

-This plugin is _not_ a standard RabbitMQ plugin repository, but contains one wrapped in a Maven project.
+This plugin is _not_ a standard RabbitMQ plugin repository, but contains one wrapped in a customised Maven `pom` project.
 The standard RabbitMQ plugin directory is in a sub-directory of the same name.

 To build it, and install the `*.ez` artefact in the local Maven repository, issue the command: